 It's similar to Economy 7, but offers – you've guessed it – 10 hours of cheaper electricity rather than seven.
 These cheaper hours are usually split into three different periods, so you get extra boosts of cheap electricity during the day.
 It needs an Economy 10 meter too.

-It's only good for those with storage heaters who use lots of energy during the cheaper periods each day.
+It's usually good for those with storage heaters or electric heating who use lots of energy during the cheaper periods each day.
 The cheap times often work out as:

 Three off-peak hours between midday and 3pm,